dilawar/smoldyn/docs/user/user_manual_python.rst

 **About this User’s Manual**

 Do not read the manual from end to end.
-New users should read the :ref:`Installing Smoldyn` chapter as needed and the :ref:`Getting Started` chapter.
+New users should read the :ref:`Installing Smoldyn <user-manual>` chapter as needed and the :ref:`<user_manual:Getting Started>` chapter.
 The last half of the manual is a reference section which lists all statements and commands.
 The first portions of the other chapters provide helpful introductions on additional topics.
 Later portions of those chapters present advanced material that you may want to learn if you continue with Smoldyn.

 Installing Smoldyn (Python extension)
 -------------------------------------